shopware/frontends/.changeset/light-cows-protect.md

 "vue-demo-store": minor
 ---

-Added a pagination for the order history page.
+Added a pagination for the order history page and wishlist page.